-Feed is the single largest contributor to land use in the pork production process (Basset-mens and van der Werf 2005; Williams et al. 2006).
+Feed is the single largest contributor to land use in the pork production process (Basset-mens and van der Werf, 2005; Williams et al., 2006).
 The possibilities for formulation of rations are nearly limitless and different combinations of ingredients may have significantly different land use requirements.
-Specific crop yields contribute more to uncertainties associated with land use than feed to pig weight gain ratio (Basset-mens and van der Werf 2005), suggesting that maximizing the use of crops with the highest yields could have the largest effect in reducing the land footprint.
-However, simply using the highest yielding crops is not entirely feasible as there are established nutrient requirements for swine production (National Research Council 2012).
-These dietary guidelines were established to reach certain performance standards such as daily weight gain and are largely corn and soymeal based to represent typical US feed ration composition.
-The same crop will have different yields depending on the area of the country in which it was grown, as well as from year to year due to weather variability (Figure 1.5).
+Specific crop yields contribute more to uncertainties associated with land use than feed to pig weight gain ratio (Basset-mens and van der Werf, 2005), suggesting that maximizing the use of crops with the highest yields could have the largest effect in reducing the land footprint.
+However, simply using the highest yielding crops is not entirely feasible as there are established nutrient requirements for swine production (National Research Council, 2012).
+These dietary guidelines were established to reach certain performance standards such as daily weight gain and are largely corn and soymeal based to represent typical U.S. feed ration composition.
+The same crop will have different yields depending on the area of the country in which it was grown, as well as from year to year due to weather variability (Figure 5).
 Iowa corn in 2012 illustrated this multi-year variability, when yield was well below the 10-year average.
 There are, of course, potential trade-offs between sustainability metrics: Using a locally sourced feed may have lower greenhouse gas emissions than a feed transported from a more distant yet higher yielding area of the country.

 The advent of least cost formulation of swine feed has created constantly changing feed compositions that make it challenging to quantify feed impacts beyond common feed configurations.
-Figure 1.6 and Figure 1.7 show the major feed ingredients for common diets of sow and pigs with and without the use of dried distiller grains (DDGS).
 The use of DDGS in swine feed has been occurring for over fifty years in part because of their favorable nutrient characteristics.
-During the first decade of this century, expansion of corn ethanol plants increased DDGS production and thus increased their use in feed (Stein and Shurson 2009).
-Use of DDGS in feed rations has been shown to increase the carbon footprint (Thoma et al. 2011a)
+During the first decade of this century, expansion of corn ethanol plants increased DDGS production and thus increased their use in feed (Stein and Shurson, 2009).
+Use of DDGS in feed rations has been shown to increase the carbon footprint (Thoma et al., 2011) and is commonly added in swine rations therefore was considered in this study to evaluate potential effects on land use.